Child Language and Learning Projects

 - Cohort of Children with Norwegian as their mother tongue

-- Preschool predictors of later reading comprehension ability (PhD student H. N. Hjetland)
+- Predicting and improving reading comprehension (PhD student H. N. Hjetland)

 - Language Development in Deaf Children Receiving Bilaterally Cochlear Implants (CI) within the First 18 Months of Life (Professor O. B. Wie)